Follow for Follow: How I Decide Who to Follow

 6. I follow for a cause.

-I try to follow and support accounts with a cause.
+A lot of the time, I try to follow and support accounts with a cause.
 I love following mental health and disability bloggers, because not only can I relate, but it’s a great cause.
-I want to support what I believe in.
+Supporting what I believe in is important to me.

 I think supporting causes in the blogging world can help break down barriers and put an end to stigmas.
-I think offering support to accounts and blogs like that can also grow the cause and increase the visibility of what they are trying to achieve.
+Offering support to accounts and blogs like that can also grow the cause and increase the visibility of what they are trying to achieve.